 The Grotto

-Situated atop a 33.5-meter cliff at Northeast Portland, Oregon, is the National Sanctuary of our Sorrowful Mother or widely known as The Grotto.
+Situated atop a 33.5-meter cliff in Portland, Oregon, is the National Sanctuary of our Sorrowful Mother or widely known as The Grotto.
 It is a Roman Catholic outdoor sanctuary dedicated to the Our Sorrowful Mother Mary.
 The Grotto is a world-renowned non-profit center set among 62 acres of botanical gardens, providing a place for all about 300,000 visitors annually who would like some peace to reflect.

 History